ashfurrow/blog/source/blog/2013-04-06-some-thoughts-on-crowdfunding-with-indiegogo.markdown

 date: 2013-04-06 00:00
 ---

-<import><p>My <a href="http://www.indiegogo.com/projects/your-first-ios-app/x/2700170">Indiegogo campaign</a> to raise money for my next book has reached its goal and I couldn't be happier. </p>
+<p>My <a href="http://www.indiegogo.com/projects/your-first-ios-app/x/2700170">Indiegogo campaign</a> to raise money for my next book has reached its goal and I couldn't be happier. </p>

 <div align="center"><div class="embed-responsive embed-responsive-16by9"><iframe src="http://www.indiegogo.com/project/360741/widget/2700170" width="224px" height="486px" frameborder="0" scrolling="no" class="embed-responsive-item"></iframe></div></div>

 <p>I've got a couple of thoughts that are worth sharing.
 First, a lot of people asked why Indiegogo and not Kickstarter.
 The answer is pretty simple: Kickstarter doesn't let you fundraise from Canada.
 I didn't mention this in the Indiegogo writeup because I wanted them to hopefully feature me on their front page (to date, they have not).</p>

 <p>People also wanted to contribute more.
 My perk contribution tiers were $9 for the book, $18 for early access, and $100 for a writeup in the book itself.
 Lots of people contributed $50, but didn't get anything extra for their contribution.
 In hindsight, I left a price umbrella of sorts.
 I'm still contemplating what I can do to thank people who contributed more than they had to to reach a park – I'm open to suggestions. </p>